hanling3/recipe-book/documents/discovery-and-planning.md

 # Discovery and Planning

 # 1. Users
 We first brainstormed and listed our possible users.
 However, we thought college students are a group of people we may have more chance to reach out to so we choose students as our target user at first stage.
 Then we tried to make a survey to gather information about their cooking and finding recipes experience but the TA suggested us a more efficient ux research method by  conducting several short semi-interviews with people to figure out their pain points and needs.
 We conducted 8 user interviews and discussed the insights which led us to our target users below.
-The detail of this interview can be found in the "User Interview Summaries" section below.
+We have included our summaries and raw notes for each user in the "User Interview Summaries" and "Additional items" section.

 ## Target Users
 Students living off campus trying to cook efficiently, save money, and eat healthy and delicious meals.